-iwonder, the pioneering video streaming platform in Southeast Asia, Australia, and New Zealand, is launching in Hong Kong today.
+iwonder is now available in Hong Kong.
+The pioneering Documentary video streaming platform in Southeast Asia, Australia, and New Zealand, is launching in Hong Kong today.
 The iwonder collection covers a wide range of documentaries and current affairs, catering to a large, loyal fanbase across several countries, such as Singapore, Indonesia, Vietnam, Philippines, Malaysia, Thailand, Myanmar, Cambodia, and Laos.

 The documentaries available on iwonder cater to various interests, sorted across over 50 genres and categories including: crime, biographies, sports, history, politics, science and technology, religion, music, movies, climate change, war, and more.
 Some of the critically acclaimed programmes available are The Kleptocrats – the jaw-dropping investigation into the multi-billion-dollar scandal that funded Leonardo DiCaprio’s movie The Wolf Of Wall Street, and inspired bestselling book, Billion Dollar Whale and Children Of The Sex Trade – the story of two fearless Filipinos sisters who helped former Australian police and Special Forces officers rescue underage girls from sex bars.